blackwd-bwh/devcontainer-composer/README.md

-# Dev Container Project Scaffolder
+# Dev Container Project composer

-A powerful interactive tool for creating new projects from dev container templates with automatic feature dependency resolution.
+An interactive tool for creating new projects from dev container templates with automatic feature dependency resolution.

 ## Features